Raspberry Sorbet Recipe

 Several years ago, a friend gave me a small raspberry plant because she was thinning out the raspberry patch in her garden.
 We planted her shoot, and it spread like crazy over the next couple years.

 Those plants yield loads of berries, but we have to battle the rabbits, chipmunks, birds, and squirrels every year.
-This year, my husband built a fortress around our raspberry patch to keep the critters out.
+This year, my husband built a fortress of netting around our raspberry patch to keep the critters out.
 It’s been a success, and the result has been more raspberries making their way to our kitchen this year.

 One of my favorite things to make with raspberries is this raspberry sorbet recipe.
 It’s easy to put together, and it’s healthier than your average dessert.
 The sweet and tart flavor combination is so refreshing.
 You can adjust the proportions to suit your tastes by playing with the amount of maple syrup and lime juice.